 In fact, employees at Catholic and Christian institutions have been fired for openly violating doctrinal teachings that bar abortion, premarital sex and assisted reproduction, as well as legal unions between same-sex partners.

-And, despite the unanimous decision in Hosanna Tabor, religious employers, especially schools, have not always prevailed.
+And, despite the unanimous decision in Hosanna-Tabor, religious employers, especially schools, have not always prevailed.

 Indiana and Massachusetts Cases

-In 2014, a federal grand jury ruled that the Diocese of Fort Wayne-South Bend, Indiana, and St. Vincent de Paul School had violated federal law barring discrimination based on sex when it did not renew a teacher’s contact after she confirmed that she was using in vitro fertilization to conceive a child.
+In 2014, a federal grand jury ruled that the Diocese of Fort Wayne-South Bend, Indiana, and St. Vincent de Paul School had violated federal law barring discrimination based on sex when it did not renew a teacher’s contract after she confirmed that she was using in vitro fertilization to conceive a child.
 The diocese was ordered to pay almost $2 million in damages and medical expenses to the former employee, who had served as a junior-high language-arts teacher and signed a contract that included a “morals clause.”

 In another recent decision, the Massachusetts Superior Court ruled in favor of Matthew Barrett, a food services manager who had an offer of employment rescinded by Fontbonne Academy, a Catholic girls preparatory school in Milton, after he identified his same-sex partner as his “husband” in an emergency contact form.